Juopperi/C2_image_compressing/project_rapport.md

 		- Tells why the hardware is faster
 - Deviation from expected results: (Shuhang)
 	- Explain that we compress a file on a SD-card
-		- BUt the files is not exactly the same as the matlab version
+		- But the files is not exactly the same as the matlab version
 		- This is becuase the huffman is "Wrong"
 	- Show the Huffman expected and the one we get.
 		- Explain that this is because the 16.16 fixed point operations and rounding in YCbCr DCT and Quant